(a poe MOR feen)

 • Discuss specific use of drug and side effects with patient as it relates to treatment.
 (HCAHPS: During this hospital stay, were you given any medicine that you had not taken before?
 Before giving you any new medicine, how often did hospital staff tell you what the medicine was for?
 How often did hospital staff describe possible side effects in a way you could understand?)

-• Patient may experience rhinorrhea, yawning, injection site irritation, fatigue, flushing, or pale skin.
-Have patient report immediately to prescriber signs of severe cerebrovascular disease (change in strength on one side is greater than the other, difficulty speaking or thinking, change in balance, or vision changes), severe dizziness, passing out, confusion, severe nausea, severe vomiting, skin growths, mole changes, uncontrollable urges, mood changes, behavioral changes, abnormal movements, hallucinations, sweating a lot, abnormal heartbeat, severe headache, shortness of breath, excessive weight gain, swelling of arms or legs, angina, narcolepsy, tachycardia, or priapism (HCAHPS).
+• Patient may experience headache, rhinorrhea, yawning, injection site irritation, joint pain, insomnia, back pain, loss of strength and energy, constipation, diarrhea, or fatigue.
+Have patient report immediately to prescriber signs of a urinary tract infection (hematuria, burning or painful urination, polyuria, fever, lower abdominal pain, or pelvic pain), signs of dehydration (dry skin, dry mouth, dry eyes, increased thirst, tachycardia, dizziness, fast breathing, or confusion), signs of severe cerebrovascular disease (change in strength on one side is greater than the other, difficulty speaking or thinking, change in balance, or vision changes), severe dizziness, passing out, confusion, severe nausea, vomiting, skin growths, mole changes, uncontrollable urges, mood changes, behavioral changes, abnormal movements, hallucinations, sweating a lot, abnormal heartbeat, shortness of breath, excessive weight gain, swelling of arms or legs, angina, bruising, skin discoloration, narcolepsy, tachycardia, or priapism (HCAHPS).

 • Educate patient about signs of a significant reaction (eg, wheezing; chest tightness; fever; itching; bad cough; blue skin color; seizures; or swelling of face, lips, tongue, or throat).
 Note: This is not a comprehensive list of all side effects.
 Patient should consult prescriber for additional questions.